mruiz7797/double-seven-guitars/docs/README.md

 ### Code
 #### General
 - W3Schools for general help in understanding html and css
+- Code Institute learning material used to develop general html and css knowledge
 - Bootstrap documentation for [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for help in understanding the bootstrap classes and how to apply them.
 - [CSS tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) website for general help in understanding css flexbox
 - For help with the readme, Kera Cudmore's [repository](https://github.com/kera-cudmore/readme-examples/blob/main/README.md#whats-a-readme) was used.